skip to content

 Overview

 How do new diagnostic tests find their way into practice?
 What are the relative roles of industry and the public sector in the discovery, development and adoption of new biological markers of disease (i.e., biomarkers)?
-There is now an extensive body of interdisciplinary research on the political economy of pharmaceutical innovation, and the role of drug firms as corporate “engines of medicalisation”, but we know relatively little about the part played by diagnostics firms in bringing new technologies into routine clinical practice, or their impact on the creation of new disease categories.
-Building on previous research by the PI and collaborators, the aim of this project is to address this empirical gap and provide a new conceptual framework for understanding the changing dynamics of diagnostic innovation.
+There is an extensive body of interdisciplinary research on the political economy of pharmaceutical innovation, and the role of drug firms as corporate “engines of medicalisation”, but we know relatively little about the part played by diagnostics firms in bringing new technologies into routine clinical practice, or their impact on the creation of new disease categories.
+Building on previous research by the PI and collaborators, the aim of this project was to address this empirical gap and provide a new conceptual framework for understanding the changing dynamics of diagnostic innovation.

 Diagnostic innovation in transition: a conceptual model

 Diagnostic innovation has generally been characterised as a process emerging at the interface between academic science and clinical practice, but recent evidence suggests that industry is taking a more central role in the process.
-In our recent research on the development and adoption of molecular diagnostics for cervical cancer screening in India, the USA and UK, we have suggested that this corporatisation of R&D can be linked to two other dynamics.
+In our recent research on the development and adoption of molecular diagnostics for cervical cancer screening in India, the USA and UK, we suggested that this corporatisation of R&D can be linked to two other dynamics.
 Firstly, diagnostics firms are adopting the business models and marketing practices of their counterparts in the pharmaceutical sector (pharmaceuticalisation).
 Secondly, there has been a proliferation of new regulatory mechanisms governing diagnostic innovation (regulatory expansion).
 These trends are coterminous with, and at least in part driven by, the growth of the molecular diagnostics sector in the post-genomic era (molecularisation).
 Cumulatively these four interlinked dynamics may constitute a major socio-technical transition in the diagnostics industry.
 This transition may be understood as a sectoral-specific instance of a broader transformation in the global medical-industrial complex which a growing body of recent scholarship has characterised as a new era of biomedicalisation.

 Understanding this socio-technical transition is important, given the weight of expectations surrounding diagnostic innovation in the post-genomic era.
 Researchers are discovering new biomarkers in the genome, the proteome, and the metabolome, which together may form the basis of a new molecular taxonomy of disease.
 However, hopes for a new “age of diagnostics” are accompanied by concerns about scientific standards in biomarker research and much uncertainty about how best to use public policy to steer innovation in the diagnostics sector.
 Some commentators urge more financial incentives for industrial R&D: others defend the value of a largely public sector innovation process; some express concerns about under-regulation: others warn of over-regulation.
 However, due to the paucity of research on diagnostic innovation, this policy discussion is driven more by anecdote and expert opinion than empirical evidence.